RGF-team/rgf/Readme.rst

     cmake ../ -G "Visual Studio 10 2010"
     cmake --build . --config Release

-If you are compiling on 64-bit then add ``Win64`` to the end of generator's name: ``Visual Studio 10 2010 Win64``.
-We tested following version of Visual Studio:
+If you are compiling on 64-bit machine then add ``Win64`` to the end of generator's name: ``Visual Studio 10 2010 Win64``.
+We tested following versions of Visual Studio:

 - Visual Studio 10 2010 [Win64]
 - Visual Studio 11 2012 [Win64]